-The team selected two UL-listed battery chargers that can charge half the pack at 123 V each.
+The team selected two UL-listed battery chargers that can charge half the pack at 100 V each.
 The Delta-Q Universal Input QuiQ is designed for a wide input voltage range from 85 to 265 VAC, allowing universal application.
 The 12 A maximum current draw ensures that the charger will work reliably, even through surges and sags.
 The QuiQ has a high efficiency design and the near unity Power Factor combine to make the QuiQ charger extremely grid-friendly.
 Over 88 % of power taken from the grid is converted to real power to charge the battery.

-With the new competition rules requiring a UL-listed charger, we felt we went above and beyond that requirement as our selection is both UL and CE compliant and has passed stringent EMI, safety, vibration and water ingress protection (IP) tests.
+With the recent competition rule change requiring a UL-listed charger, we felt we surpassed that requirement as our selection is both UL and CE compliant and has passed stringent EMI, safety, vibration and water ingress protection (IP) tests.
 This charger offers leading edge efficiency, power factor correction and GFCI compatibility for safe and reliable operation.